 Representation: World

-Olivia Vermeulen has worked with many renowned conductors in the course of her career, including Frans Brüggen, Alessandro De Marchi, Iván Fischer, Reinhard Goebel, Enoch zu Guttenberg, Philippe Herreweghe, René Jacobs, Marek Janowski, Konrad Junghänel, Andrea Marcon, Tomáš Netopil, Michael Schønwandt, Markus Stenz, Masaaki and Masato Suzuki and Lothar Zagrosek, and has appeared at the Bregenz Festival, the Holland Festival, the Munich Opera Festival, the Rheingau Music Festival, the Rheinvokal Festival, the Stuttgart Music Festival and the Handel Festival in Halle.
+Over the course of her career, Olivia Vermeulen has collaborated with distinguished conductors including Giovanni Antonini, Alessandro De Marchi, Iván Fischer, Reinhard Goebel, Daniel Harding, Philippe Herreweghe, René Jacobs, Marek Janowski, Andrea Marcon, Kent Nagano, Tomáš Netopil, Michael Schønwandt, Markus Stenz, and Masaaki and Masato Suzuki.
+She has also appeared at major festivals such as the Bregenz Festival, Holland Festival, Munich Opera Festival, Rheingau Music Festival, Festival RheinVokal, Musikfest Stuttgart and the Handel Festival in Halle.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.